dotnetcore/CAP/docs/content/user-guide/en/storage/in-memory-storage.md

 # In-Memory Storage

-In-memory storage is often used in development and test environments, and if you use memory-based storage you lose the reliability of local transaction messages.
+In-memory storage is commonly used in development and test environments.
+However, if you use memory-based storage, you lose the reliability guarantee of local transaction messages.

 ## Configuration

-To use in-memory storage, you need to install following package from NuGet:
+To use in-memory storage, you need to install the following package from NuGet:

 ```powershell
 PM> Install-Package DotNetCore.CAP.InMemoryStorage